licitdev/docs/configuration/data-model.md

 program tries to process data with the wrong data type.

 To give an example, if you type the character `2`, it may be stored as an `INTEGER` or as `STRING`.
 If you stored `2` as an `INTEGER`, when you try to add `2 + 2`, the computer may calculate `4`.
-If you stored the character `2` as a `STRING`, when you try to add `2 + 2`, the computer will concatenate them into`22`.
+If you stored the character `"2"` as a `STRING`, when you try to add `"2" + "2"`, the computer will concatenate them into `22`.

-Therefore, setting the right data type on each column is an extremely important step in data model configuration.
+Therefore, setting the right data type on each column is an important step in relational data model configuration.

 ### Rows